 Shale gas a 'game-changer' for Britain

-IGas announced back in 2014 that it believed shale was a 'game-changer', arguing that it could be 'extracted cleanly and safely'.
+In 2014 IGas was pushing the line that shale gas would be a 'game-changer' for Britain, and that it could be 'extracted cleanly and safely'.

-Igas's chief executive at the time Andrew Austin described hopes for UK fracking as 'a very big prize' - whereby in the 'best-case scenario' up to 10 per cent of the UK's gas supply for the next decade could come from shale gas produced in Lincolnshire and Nottinghamshire.
-IGas already produced conventional oil and gas in the area, and said it hoped to develop up to 15 fracking sites over that period.
+Igas chief executive at the time Andrew Austin described his hopes for UK fracking as 'a very big prize' - whereby in the 'best-case scenario' up to 10 per cent of the UK's gas supply for the next decade could come from shale gas produced in Lincolnshire and Nottinghamshire.

 Attendee at UK energy minister's May 2018 shale gas roundtable